The awe inspiring Marble Church with the characteristic copper green dome has to be one of the most impressive churches of the city.

 It is extremely popular to be married in the beautiful church, so hopeful couples practically line up to walk down the aisle.
 You will hear wedding bells chime on Fridays and Saturdays.

-There is a magnificent view from the dome, which can be visited at 1 pm and 3 pm every day during the summer months and the same hours in the weekends of the rest of the year.
+There is a magnificent view from the dome, which can be visited at 1 pm every day during the summer months and the same hours in the weekends of the rest of the year.